CoolBrad-Scripts/lb-musicapp/README.md

 A YouTube Music app built for LB-Phone.
 Allow players in your community to listen to ANY YouTube video using their in-city phone!
 This application allows users to save songs to a playlist for easy access at a later time!

 ## Features:
-- Play ANY YouTube from URL
+- Play ANY YouTube video from URL
 - Save Songs